City budget set to be approved; trust authorities expect slight increases

 The city is budgeting at a slight deficit next fiscal year, to be covered by ongoing city fund balances using higher-than-projected tax revenue from this year, as accounting manager Jennifer Smith told commissioners at the start of budget talks, which began two weeks ago covering the city’s general fund, departments and trust authorities.

-Commissioners still will be able to request changes to the proposed budget during the meeting, set for 6:30 p.m. at the city administration building.
+Commissioners still will be able to request changes to the proposed budget during the meeting, which is set for 6:30 p.m. at the city administration building.

 The city is budgeting a total $113 million in projected revenue next year (not including transfers to other city funds) — a $12.4 million increase from this fiscal year’s total revenues.
 A total $117 million in expenditures without transfers would be $9.4 million more than this year’s.